 Final Milling Machine Considerations

-Let’s recap the general advantages of vertical and horizontal milling machines:
+Let’s recap the general advantages of vertical vs. horizontal milling machines:

 Vertical Milling Machines